-If you've been looking for a solid way to shame your beard-sporting partner into clean-shaven submission, congratulations: A recent study suggests that men's beards may harbor more germs than dog's fur.
+If you've been looking for a solid way to shame your beard-sporting partner into clean-shaven submission, congratulations: A 2019 study suggests that men's beards may harbor more germs than dog's fur.
 Feel free to hit the razor aisle before delivering that news.

 The study, published in the February 2019 issue of the journal European Radiology, wasn't intended to be a compilation of anti-beard evidence, but the results offered some less-than-positive insight for fans of facial hair.
 The study was actually much weirder than a simple hair vs. fur exploration — researchers were trying to figure out if it was safe for humans to use the same MRI scanners previously used by dogs.

 Why in the world would that be a thing experts need to know about, you ask?
 Apparently most vet clinics don't have dedicated on-site animal scanners, but because dogs are living longer than ever, they're experiencing increased diseases in their golden years and often require imaging diagnostics.
 So rather than having all vets invest in pricey pet-specific machines, the researchers were trying to figure out if pups could just be evaluated in regular human hospitals.
 As for why the researchers chose bearded men as their comparison group, there's no clear answer.
 So is it still a weird study?
 Sure.
 But the context helps clear things up a little.